cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

     //First we create our service, which will be our primary point of contact to the orchestrator const service = cogment.createService({
       cogSettings,
-      //grpcURL is an optional argument, and it in fact defaults to the following value, here we're just showing that it can be set explicitly
+      //grpcURL is an optional argument that in fact defaults to the following value.
+Here we're just showing that it can be set explicitly
       grpcURL:
         window.location.protocol + "//" + window.location.hostname + ":8080",
     });